ofcourcy/TipTheTable/README.md

 Allows you to input table and base lengths and weights.
 Output is in weight input units.

 Ugly but it works.

+Tested to be accurate within a few pounds